 Students are reminded to stay in touch with their host program personnel and inform them of any travel plans.
 We urge students to keep in contact with their home university study abroad advisor, their friends and their families on a regular basis to minimize worry and concern for their safety.

-(Only for SHU-Affiliated and CCIS Study Abroad Programs)
+(Only for SHU-Affiliated Study Abroad Programs)

 As part of your student’s study abroad program with Sacred Heart University, he or she will be enrolled in an HTH Worldwide health insurance plan, which provides service and protection in the event your student becomes ill or injured during the program.
 It is mandatory that all students participating in SHU study abroad programs be enrolled in HTH insurance coverage, regardless of your personal insurance plan coverage.
 The cost is included in the payment of their study abroad fee.

 Once accepted to a study abroad program, your student will receive a description of HTH benefits and covered medical expenses, as well as receive an insurance card prior to departure.
 The HTH study abroad policy has a lifetime maximum of $1,000,000 and a maximum of $100,000 per year and per injury/illness.
 There is no deductible and pre-existing conditions are covered.
-The policy brochure can be accessed 2013 HTH policy.

 Once enrolled with HTH, your student will be assigned a personal ID number (Certificate Number).
 This number will be on the ID card and may also be accessed through HTH Worldwide.
 The site includes information on doctors, pharmacies, and hospitals abroad, as well as, local names of medications, how to file a claim, etc. Your student is encouraged to contact HTH anytime with specific questions, especially if he or she is taking medication or has a preexisting health condition.
 You can also access information about HTH Worldwide by visiting the HTH Parents website.

 Getting sick is never fun, obviously.
 When your student does not feel well, whether with a cold, or something else, remember that he or she is not without medical resources.
 All the programs have access to infirmaries, doctors, or whatever is necessary.
 Your student needs to make the appropriate connection (as was most likely provided during the orientation period at home or on site) and get the help needed.
 Obviously when one is not feeling well, it is very normal to call parents and look for sympathy.
 However, once you provide the appropriate sympathy, you can best help by encouraging your student to get the assistance and care which is available at their own site, just as if he or she were at SHU and would have to access the college health center or hospital.
 Know that -- as worrisome as it may be to have a sick son or daughter far away -- they are really NOT alone!
-In the event that you cannot assuage your concerns, please do feel free to connect with the Office of Study Abroad and we will discuss the best way to proceed to get the necessary care to your son or daughter and assurance to you.
+In the event that you cannot assuage your concerns, please do feel free to connect with the Office of Global Affairs and we will discuss the best way to proceed to get the necessary care to your son or daughter and assurance to you.

 The students were told this very clearly during the mandatory health and safety orientation, but in case they do not tell you, these are the guidelines for medications when going overseas: